nim-lang/Nim/doc/gc.rst

 <backends.html#backends-the-javascript-target>`_ compilation targets.
 `NimScript <nims.html>`_ target uses Nim VM memory management strategy.

+All memory management strategies are supported equally on Nim when possible and aplicable, even if there is a default one, all others should also work as documented.

 If you are new to Nim and just starting, the default memory management strategy is balanced to fit most common use cases.